If the binder cannot find an acceptable order, it outputs detailed diagnostics. For example:

 -p (pessimistic elaboration order)

 of avoiding elaboration problems.
-With this switch, the binder
+However, if this switch is used, the binder

 plays a devil's advocate role, and tries to choose the order that